 Total number of cases of confirmed violations of the Code of Ethics and/or Conduct, and nature of the cases.
+In 2022, no cases of corruption or bribery were confirmed, according to the reports included in the channel.

 (Own)

 Number of Events Reported through the Ethical Channel in 2022